How do I prepare a National Register nomination?

 2. Learn the National Register criteria used to measure a property's significance.

 Properties listed on the National Register must meet certain criteria of historical significance and physical integrity.

 3. Determine the property's potential for listing on the National Register.

 You may request a preliminary evaluation by the SHPO on the property's potential for National Register eligibility.
 Contact SHPO to request a preliminary evaluation package for the type of property you want evaluated-school, church, commercial building, residence, etc. Include your address for delivery by U.S. mail.
 Once you have completed a draft nomination form, SHPO staff will review your draft and notify you of their opinion on the property's eligibility.

 4. Complete the nomination.

 If you decide to proceed, it will be your responsibility to submit a complete nomination for the property, including maps and photographs.
-You may complete the nomination yourself or retain the services of a historical consultant.
+You may complete the nomination yourself or retain the services of a Preservation Specialist.